Hamid Moghadam

-Hamid Moghadam (born August 26, 1956) is an Iranian-American business executive and philanthropist.
+Hamid R. Moghadam (حمید مقدم; born August 26, 1956) is an Iranian and American business executive and philanthropist.
 In 2011, Moghadam orchestrated the combination between AMB, a firm he co-founded in 1983, and ProLogis to create Prologis, the largest logistics real estate company in the world.
 Moghadam currently serves as Prologis Chairman and CEO, with Prologis operating as a global logistics real estate investment trust (REIT) and S&P 100 company.

 Early life and education

-Born on August 26, 1956, in Iran, he grew up in Tehran, where his father was a businessman.
+Born on August 26, 1956, in Tehran, Imperial State of Iran.
+He grew up in Tehran, where his father was a businessman.
 In 1969 he attended Aiglon College in Switzerland.

 In 1973, he entered the Massachusetts Institute of Technology, where he received Bachelor and Master of Science degrees in engineering.
 In 1980 Moghadam received an MBA from the Stanford Graduate School of Business in California.

 Career

 Abbey, Moghadam & Company

 After business school, Moghadam started his career at Homestake Mining Company.
 He later joined John McMahan Associates.
 In 1983, he and Douglas Abbey founded Abbey, Moghadam & Company in San Francisco, California.
 Although they planned to provide investment advisory services, according to Forbes, they soon became known for instead "helping investors revive underperforming assets."
 They were joined by T. Robert Burke in 1984 and established AMB Institutional Realty Advisors, later named AMB Property Corp., with initial investments in office, industrial and community shopping centers.